muydanny/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 **Keep your service objects super simple.
 Hit an endpoint, and get the facade a response.
 That is IT.**

 Let's make one more refactor in our service.
 If we ever need to hit a different Congress API endpoint, for instance, to get members of the Senate, it would be nice if we could reuse that Faraday connection object.
-This object sets up the base url for the api and the api key, both things that will be consistent across API calls to Propublica, which makes it the perfect candidate to increase reusability.
+This object sets up the base url for the api and the api key, both things that will be consistent across API calls to the Congress API, which makes it the perfect candidate to increase reusability.
 Since our members_of_house method is a class method, our `conn` method will also need to be a class method.

 *app/services/congress_service.rb*